Witch trials in the early modern period: 1486: Malleus Maleficarum

-The most important and influential book which promoted the new heterodox view was the Malleus Maleficarum by Heinrich Kramer.
+The most important and influential book which promoted the new heterodox view was the Malleus Maleficarum, published in 1487 by clergyman and German inquisitor Heinrich Kramer, accompanied by Jacobus Sprenger.
+Malleus Maleficarum is split up into three different sections, each individual section addressing an aspect of witches and their culture.
+The following sections were magic, a witches origin, and appropriate punishment.
+The appropriate punishment section divides offenses into three different levels, ranging from slight, great, and very great.
+Slight could be something as simple as a small group meeting to practice witchcraft, while on the other hand, very great included respecting and admiring heretics.
 Kramer begins his work in opposition to the Canon Episcopi, but oddly, he does not cite Jacquier, and he may not have been aware of his work.
-Like most witch-phobic writers, Kramer had met strong resistance by those who opposed his heterodox view; this inspired him to write his work as both propaganda and a manual for like-minded zealots.
+Kramer had met strong resistance by those who opposed his heterodox view; this inspired him to write his work as both propaganda and a manual for like-minded zealots.
 The Gutenberg printing press had only recently been invented along the Rhine River, and Kramer fully utilized it to shepherd his work into print and spread the ideas that had been developed by inquisitors and theologians in France into the Rhineland.
-The theological views espoused by Kramer were influential but remained contested, and an early edition of the book even appeared on a list of those banned by the Church in 1490.
+The theological views espoused by Kramer were influential but remained contested.
 Nonetheless Malleus Maleficarum was printed 13 times between 1486 and 1520, and — following a 50-year pause that coincided with the height of the Protestant reformations — it was printed again another 16 times (1574–1669) in the decades following the important Council of Trent which had remained silent with regard to Kramer's theological views.
 It inspired many similar works, such as an influential work by Jean Bodin, and was cited as late as 1692 by Increase Mather, then president of Harvard College.

-It is unknown if a degree of alarm at the extreme superstition and witch-phobia expressed by Kramer in the Malleus Maleficarum may have been one of the numerous factors that helped prepare the ground for the Protestant Reformation.
+The increased demonization of witches blossomed in relation with the expansion and increased popularity of the Malleus Maleficarum.
+Given the book was published nearly thirty times between the years 1487 and 1669 across Europe, it easily provided Europe's literate citizens with a more concrete, solidified depiction of a witch.
+Kramer creates an idea of a new medieval witch, that being an evil woman, which far outstretches to the modern day.
+Through the spread of Kramer's depiction of a witch through this book, the public outlook of witchcraft soon transformed from evil to demonic.

+A difference between earlier accusations and modern day accusations is that in the 1500s, accusations were rooted in fears of malicious supernatural harm – often attributed to familiar spirits.
+This led to formal witch trials and executions.
+Such accusations targeted individuals suspected of curses, causing ailments or crop failures, reflecting deep-seated anxieties about hidden malevolent forces within rural communities.
+Malleus Maleficarum (1487) was accused.
+In the modern period, it was more aligned with evolving perspectives on magic and the supernatural, influenced by scientific progress and Enlightenment thinking.